Fatty liver disease: Signs and symptoms

 Often there are no or few symptoms.
 Occasionally there may be tiredness or pain in the upper right side of the abdomen.

 Complications

-Fatty liver can develop into a fibrosis or a liver cancer.
+Fatty liver can develop into hepatic fibrosis, cirrhosis or liver cancer.
 For people affected by NAFLD, the 10-year survival rate was about 80%.
 The rate of progression of fibrosis is estimated to be one per 7 years in NASH and one per 14 years in NAFLD, with an increasing speed.
 There is a strong relationship between these pathologies and metabolic illnesses (diabetes type II, metabolic syndrome).
 These pathologies can also affect non-obese people, who are then at a higher risk.

 Less than 10% of people with cirrhotic alcoholic FLD will develop hepatocellular carcinoma, the most common type of primary liver cancer in adults, but up to 45% people with NASH without cirrhosis can develop hepatocellular carcinoma.

 The condition is also associated with other diseases that influence fat metabolism.